Who is a Pathologist?

 Which certifications and internships can be helpful in becoming Pathologist?

-Internships are considered as the best possible way for gaining experience in an individual's career choice.
+Internships are considered as the best possible way for gaining experience for jobs in pathology.
 Since the field of medicine is very critical as it deals with human lives one has to go through a compulsory internship before he or she can practice professionally as a pathologist.
 An internship is often referred to as a residency.
-Internships provide an aspiring candidate the opportunity to apply the theoretical knowledge he or she gained during the time in college, to bring them in practical use.
+Internships provide an aspiring candidate the opportunity in pathologist careers to apply the theoretical knowledge he or she gained during the time in college, to bring them in practical use.
 Not only that, internships also enable the candidate to make connections in the field for future use.
 If he or she performs well during the internship several companies or organisations could also hire the candidate on a full time basis.

 The candidate can get an internship either through his or her college, an online medium or he or she could also contact any hospital of choice directly.
 The internship period for a pathologist is between one to two years.